 - 2 1/2 tablespoons prepared horseradish (from a jar), plus more to taste

-- 1 tablespoon chopped fresh dill, plus 25 tiny sprigs for garnish
+- 1 tablespoon finely chopped dill leaves, plus 25 tiny sprigs for garnish

 - 1/4 teaspoon kosher salt